Tempera Vs Acrylic Paint – What Is the Difference

 When it comes to mixing then, no doubt both acrylic and tempera paints mix the colors very well.
 You can mix both paints with your hands and brush.

-Hand mixing is more recommendable for Tempera than acrylic because tempera paints are thin and creamy.
-As I explained earlier that the consistency of the acrylic is thick, so you should use brushes to blend the shades instead of hands.
+Hand mixing is more recommended for Tempera than acrylic because tempera paints are thin and creamy.
+As I explained earlier the consistency of the acrylic is thick, so you should use brushes to blend the shades instead of hands.

 8. Use of Material